 John tried Yoga initially while working in Information Technology to combat stress and for relaxation.
 He didn’t look back … eight years later he commenced teacher training and then teaching.
-He has practiced Iyengar Yoga since 2011 and has been teaching for 8 years.
+He has practiced Iyengar Yoga since 2001 and has been teaching since 2011.

 John undertook teacher training in Melbourne at Clifton Hill Yoga Studio with Marina Jung.
-He has attended many workshops and conventions with senior teachers and has studied in India on four occasions between 2012 and 2016: at the Ramamani Iyengar Memorial Yoga Institute (twice) at the Yog-Ganga Centre for Yoga Studies in Dehradun and at the Patanjala Yoga Kendra in Rishikesh .
+He has attended many workshops and conventions with senior teachers and has studied in India on five occasions between 2012 and 2019: at the Ramamani Iyengar Memorial Yoga Institute (twice) at the Yog-Ganga Centre for Yoga Studies in Dehradun and at the Patanjala Yoga Kendra in Rishikesh (twice).
 He also attended a course conducted by BKS Iyengar in Guangzhou, China in 2011 as part of the inaugural China-India Yoga Summit.
-John is a certified Iyengar Yoga teacher (upgraded to Junior Intermediate 1 level in 2018).
+John is a certified Iyengar Yoga teacher (upgraded to level 2 in 2018).